Skip to main

 The Department of Arts Administration has a strong commitment to making international educational opportunities available to students.
-The program has exchange agreements in place that allow students to study Arts Administration in cultural management programs in Germany, Finland and France.
-With the help of UK's Education Abroad office, many students in the program have also studied in countries such as Austria, Australia, France, Italy, Ireland, Northern Ireland, Scotland, and Spain.
-Find out more about Education Abroad programs at the UK International Center site by selecting the Arts Administration flyer from the list of CFA opportunities.
+The program maintains exchange agreements that allow students to study Arts Administration in cultural management programs abroad.
+With the help of UK's Education Abroad office, many students in the program have also studied in a variety of other countries around the world.

 “Studying abroad affects the studier far more than in an academic way, but in all qualities which define the character of a human being.”